 Dead zones might sound a little dramatic, but when your first line of communication gets interrupted, it sometimes feels like you're separated from the rest of the world.
 Dead zones are areas with no cellular signals.
 They are locations that stand out of reach from the nearest signal towers and fail to deliver and receive passing radio waves from devices.

 Dead zones occur anywhere and everywhere.
 They exist in rural areas, cities, deserts, roadsides, and even between buildings and indoors.
-The easiest way to know if you've crossed into a dead zone is to look at the bars on your phone.
+The easiest way to know if you've crossed into a dead zone is to check your cell phone signal strength.
+Or just look at the bars on your phone.
 No bars mean no signals.

 Why Dead Zones Are Bad